-Oxford Duplication Centre is one of the only companies in Oxfordshire recommended by University of Oxford, B4 Business, Sobell House, Macmillian Trust, PACE and Nightshift.
+Oxford Duplication Centre is one of the few companies in Oxfordshire recommended by University of Oxford, B4 Business, Sobell House, Blenheim Palace, Oxfordshire County Council, Macmillian Trust, PACE and Nightshift Music Magazine.

 Our old cine film conversion is extensive and can cater for all conversion from 8mm cine film, 9.5mm cine film and 16mm cine film.
 Video editing is supported for personalised or post production works.